 the two and allow the defenders to kill them easily.

-Show to the right is a typical PortCullis.
+Shown to the right is a typical Portcullis.

 Further strengthening of the Castle was by having a deep Moat encircling the Castle.